ipni/caskadht/README.md

 $ caskadht
 Usage of caskadht:
   -httpListenAddr string
-        The caskadht HTTP server listen address. (default "0.0.0.0:40080") -libp2pIdentityPath string
+        The caskadht HTTP server listen address in address:port format. (default "0.0.0.0:40080") -httpResponsePreferJson
+        Whether to prefer responding with JSON instead of NDJSON when Accept header is set to "*/*".
+  -ipniCascadeLabel string
+        The IPNI cascade label associated to this instance. (default "ipfs-dht") -ipniRequireQueryParam
+        Weather to require IPNI "cascade" query parameter with matching label in order to respond to HTTP lookup requests.
+Not required by default.
+  -libp2pIdentityPath string
         The path to the marshalled libp2p host identity.
 If unspecified a random identity is generated.
   -libp2pListenAddrs string
-        The comma separated libp2p host listen addrs.
-If unspecified the default listen addrs are used at ephemeral port.
+        The comma separated libp2p host listen multiaddrs.
+If unspecified the default listen multiaddrs are used at ephemeral port.
   -logLevel string
         The logging level.
 Only applied if GOLOG_LOG_LEVEL environment variable is unset. (default "info") -useAcceleratedDHT